musikele/musikele.github.io/_posts/2017-03-23-deploy-a-nodejs-app-on-heroku-in-less-than-1-minute.md

 ```

-- Check that the app runs: correctly: `npm start`
+- Check that the app runs correctly: `npm start`
 - launch `heroku create`: will create a new remote for your repository named `heroku`
 - `git push heroku` : will push your code to heroku
 - `heroku open`: will open your webapp in the browser